Quick Navigation

 Bulk Molding Compound is also stuffed with short fibers to improve stability.
 Glass reinforcement is also present in BMC and makes somewhere between 10 to 30%.
 The glass length typically varies around 1/32 and 1/2 inches.

 BMC comes in very handy and has multiple applications.
-It can be formulated in many ways like flame and track resistance, electrical insulation, supreme mechanical properties, corrosion and stain resistance, color stability, dielectric properties, and flame resistance.
+It can be formulated in many ways, like flame and track resistance, electrical insulation, supreme mechanical properties, corrosion and stain resistance, color stability, dielectric properties, and flame resistance.

-Such high-ranking properties make BMC an excellent option for manufacturing great quality products with sophisticated designs and geometry.
+Such high-ranking properties make BMC an excellent option for manufacturing great-quality products with sophisticated designs and geometry.

-As far as availability is concerned, BMC can be found in various colors and can tolerate water-based paint quite easily.
+Regarding availability, BMC can be found in various colors and can tolerate water-based paint quite easily.

-#2 Sheet Molding Compound –
+Sheet Molding Compound

-Sheet Molding Compound (SMC) is another compression molding thermosets compound known for its excellent dielectric` properties often used for processing components requiring higher mechanical strength.
+Sheet Molding Compound (SMC) is another compression molding thermosets compound known for its excellent dielectric` properties, often used for processing components requiring higher mechanical strength.

 The top film will be introduced, and the sandwich will be rolled out into a predetermined thickness.
 The sheet will take some to mature (approx. 48 hours).